National Academy of Sciences

 - News & Social Media

-The NAS Award for Chemistry in Service to Society is awarded biennially for contributions to chemistry, either in fundamental science or its application, that clearly satisfy a societal need.
+Established by E. I. du Pont de Nemours & Company, the NAS Award for Chemistry in Service to Society is awarded biennially for contributions to chemistry, either in fundamental science or its application, that clearly satisfy a societal need.
 The award is given in alternate years to chemists working in industry and to those in academia, government, and nonprofit organizations.
 The award is presented with a $20,000 prize.

 Since 1991 the award has recognized the profound benefits of chemistry to society and how advances in chemistry have led to greater economic wealth and a better quality of life.
 Two recipients of the NAS Award for Chemistry in Service to Society have gone on to win a National Medal of Science (Harold S. Johnston 1997; Marvin H. Caruthers 2006) and one recipient has proceeded to win a Nobel Prize (Medicine; Paul C. Lauterbur 2003).